tigerlcl/DeepFund/README.md

 cp .env.example .env
 ```

-**Important**: You must set API keys for the services to work.
-If you want to use LLMs from all providers, you will need to set all API keys.
+## API Keys

+### Financial Datasets
 Financial data for AAPL, GOOGL, MSFT, NVDA, and TSLA is `free` and does not require an API key.
 For any other ticker, you will need to set the `FINANCIAL_DATASETS_API_KEY` in the .env file.

+### LLM Providers
+AUTH_KEYS for LLM providers are stored in the .env file.

 ## Running the System